A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

 We record the development of reported claims in discrete time over a period of $\tau$ years.
-For each reported claim $k$, $r_k$ denotes the reporting year and the vector $\bs{x}_k$ denotes the claim information available at the end of the reporting year.
-This information vector is static and consists of the circumstances of the claim, policy(holder) covariates and the claim development (e.g.~initial reserve, payments) in the reporting year.
-In the years after reporting, so-called update vectors, denoted $\boldsymbol{U}_k^{j}$, describe the change in the claim development information in year $r_k + j - 1$.
-The length and components of $\boldsymbol{U}_k^{j}$ depend on the events (e.g. claim settlement, change in the incurred, involvement of a lawyer) registered in the portfolio at hand.
-This paper defines a modular model building approach that can be tailored to the chosen structure in $\boldsymbol{U}_k^{j}$.
-These models, called hierarchical reserving models, are based on two fundamental assumptions
+For each reported claim $k$, $r_k$ denotes the reporting year and the vector $\bs{x}_k$ contains the static claim and policy(holder) information registered at reporting.
+This paper proposes a so-called hierarchical reserving model with a modular model building approach.
+Hereto, update vectors $\boldsymbol{U}_k^j$ for $j \geq 1$ describe the claim development information of claim $k$ available at the end of development year $j$ since reporting, i.e.~at the end of calendar year $r_k + j - 1$.
+The update vector $\boldsymbol{U}_k^1$ thus denotes the available claim information at the end of the year in which the claim was reported.
+The length and components of $\boldsymbol{U}_k^{j}$ are tailored to the events registered in the portfolio at hand (e.g. claim settlement, change in the incurred, involvement of a lawyer).
+The resulting hierarchical reserving model is built on two fundamental assumptions.